8 risk management strategies for restaurants and other food businesses

 Refrigeration units.
 A malfunctioning refrigeration unit can lead to food spoilage, which can cost your business big time in terms of ruined inventory and ingredients.
 Not only that, it could lead to foodborne illnesses.
 Keep your food – and customers – safe by regularly inspecting your refrigerators and freezers.

 Heating equipment.
 A malfunctioning heating unit can be a fire hazard.
-At the first sign of trouble, have a professional check out your range, stove, or heating lamps.
+At the first sign of trouble, have a professional check out your range, stove, or heat lamps.

 Food trucks.
 If you are a food truck owner, make sure your truck is well-maintained and up-to-date on its inspections so it can keep running smoothly and safely.